SPARDAXOS/ILander/README.md

 # ILander
-Lunar Lander clone made as an exercise.
+Lunar Lander clone made as an exercise to study addressables and scriptable objects in Unity.